Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Facilities can be built on planets to increase their resource or influence value.
 There are two types of Facilities: Refineries and Colonies.
 A Refinery increases the resource value of the planet it is on by 1, while a Colony does the same for the influence value.

 Facilities are not built for resources.
-Instead, a Facility may be placed on planets *instead* of normally refreshing them during the [Refresh Planets step of the Status Phase](#user-content-RefreshPlanets_StatusPhaseStep), and only if the planet *does not already contain a Facility*.
+Instead, players may place Facilities on their planets *instead* of normally refreshing them during the [Refresh Planets step of the Status Phase](#user-content-RefreshPlanets_StatusPhaseStep).
+This is not possible on Home System planets and on planets already containing a Facility.

 Once built, place the Facility card under the planet card, with the bottom edge sticking out to display the +1 in either resource or influence.